fenner/probe-clarification/probe-clarification.md

 The Probed Interface Identifier identifies the probed interface.
 It is one of the following:

-* an interface name
+* an interface name;

 * an address from any address family (e.g., IPv4, IPv6, IEEE 802,
-  48-bit MAC, 64-bit MAC)
+  48-bit MAC, or 64-bit MAC); or

-* an if-index
+* an if-index.

 If the Probed Interface Identifier is an address, it does not need to be of the same address family as the proxy interface address.
-For example, PROBE accepts an IPv4 Proxy Interface Address and an IPv6 Probed Interface Identifier
+For example, PROBE accepts an IPv4 Proxy Interface Address and an IPv6 Probed Interface Identifier.

 # Acknowledgments {#Acknowledgements}